 Tough, huge, YKK zippers are used through on all bags and are arguably the toughest zippers available.
 These large YKK zippers stand up to the stress and strain from carrying weight in the bag and overstuffing, and are big so they can still work as planned when littered with sand and mud.

 Similar to the design of military medic’s bags, GORUCKs bags have a wrap around “clamshell” zipper that opens flat to reveal everything in the bag.
 This is extremely convenient over top opening bags and making packing much easier.
 More than a handful of times, I’ve had to grab something from the bottom of my bag quickly at an airport counter or security check – thanks to the open flat design, I never have an issue.

-These bags are designed to carry heavy weight, which not only means being built durably, but staying comfortable under loads.
+These bags are designed to carry heavier loads than your average backpack, which not only means being built durably but is also assurance that they will stay comfortable under loads.

-Each GORUCK bag has thick, amply and durably padded shoulder straps that make those heavy loads much more comfortable.
+Each GORUCK bag has thick, extra padded shoulder straps compared to other backpacks that make those heavy loads much more comfortable.